Manage Vault access with Kubernetes service accounts

 Background and best practices

-Applications and workloads frequently need credentials to access resources, but the responsibility for managing the lifecycle of these credentials - such as creating, rotating, delivering, retiring, and revoking them - should not fall on the applications themselves.
+Applications and workloads frequently need credentials to access resources, but the responsibility for managing the lifecycle of these credentials - such as creating, rotating, delivering, retiring, and revoking them - must not fall on the applications themselves.
 Automating these processes is essential for minimizing human involvement and reducing security risks.
 Vault's authentication methods and secret engines are specifically designed to facilitate this automation.

 Design overview

-- Vault namespaces and mount paths: There are multiple sub-namespaces under the admin namespace, each serving different tenants (e.g., business units).
-Each sub-namespace has a dedicated K/V secrets engine.
+- Vault namespaces and mount paths: There are multiple sub-namespaces under the

-- Kubernetes authentication: Applications authenticate against a Kubernetes authentication mount, unique for each Vault sub-namespace if tenants do not share Kubernetes clusters.
-Authentication is done using Kubernetes service accounts, typically with the Vault Secrets Operator or Vault Agent Injector.
+adminnamespace, each serving different tenants (for example, business units).
+Each sub-namespace has a dedicated K/V secrets engine. - Kubernetes authentication: Applications authenticate against a Kubernetes authentication mount, unique for each Vault sub-namespace if tenants do not share Kubernetes clusters.
+Applications use Kubernetes service accounts to authenticate, typically with the Vault Secrets Operator or Vault Agent Injector.

 Configure Vault namespace